ecmwf/aviso/docs/source/reference/notification_cli.rst

 Now
 ^^^
 If the option ``--now`` is present, the application will start ignoring the missed notifications while listening only to the new ones.
-See :ref:`past_notifications` for more information.
+See :ref:`catch_up` for more information.

 Catchup
 ^^^^^^^
 If the option ``--catchup`` is present, the application will start retrieving first the missed notifications and then listening to the new ones.
-See :ref:`past_notifications` for more information.
+See :ref:`catch_up` for more information.
 This option is enabled by default.
 See :ref:`configuration` for more information.